-Howard Finster, The Vision of the Unicorn Ghost, enamel on plywood, 1986
+Howard Finster, The Vision of the Unicorn Ghost, 1986, Enamel on plywood, 48 x 13 inches.

 Howard Finster: Prophecy on Plywood